 1. Brand Awareness

 Acting as a wholesaler is a great way to build awareness for your product.
-Instead of consumers having to purchase exclusively from a particular shop, be it virtual or brick and mortar, consumers can see your product in a variety of outlets.
+Instead of consumers having to purchase exclusively from a particular shop, be it an e-commerce store or brick and mortar, consumers can see your product in a variety of outlets.
 It can allow a wide range of consumers who might otherwise not have been aware of your product to build a relationship with it.

 When drop-shipping, the system at the center of your business should offer you the flexibility of being able to differentiate your drop-ship orders from others.
 Whether this be in the form of a drop-ship symbol against orders, a different order status or a report filter, you should be able to separate out these orders at a glance, quickly and easily.
 This allows for simple and effective reporting, as well as your team being able to process the orders quickly and in the correct way, according to your drop-shipping workflows.